soroush/Qtz/README.md

 |                       | 7                    | MSVC 14.0 (Visual Studio 2015)  |
 |                       | 7                    | MSVC 14.1 (Visual Studio 2017)  |

+## Install Pre-Built Binaries

+Debian/Ubuntu packages are available at following repository.
+You will need repository key to validate you got the package from the person you think you're getting it from.
+This prevent anyone injecting packages into your updates:

+In order to install public key:

+    wget -qO - https://soroush.github.io/repo/repo-sign-key.gpg | sudo apt-key add -

+Fingerprint of the above key must be:

+    89958D908EB5CD0446D7D45D457CEB8B9CA825CC

+Add repository:

+    sudo add-apt-repository "deb https://soroush.github.io/repo bionic contrib"

+Install software:

+    sudo apt install libqtzcore0 libqtzdata0 libqtzsecurity0 libqtzwidgets0
+        libqtzcore-dev libqtzdata-dev libqtzsecurity-dev libqtzwidgets-dev

 ## Compile
 To compile Qtz on *nix like environments type: